 Keep in mind that it will take a few weeks for your body to build immunity after getting a COVID-19 vaccination.
 It is possible that you could become infected with the virus that causes COVID-19 as a result, just before or after being vaccinated.

 It typically takes a few weeks for the body to build immunity after vaccination.
 Therefore, it is possible that a person could become sick or even spread the virus to others, because the vaccine did not have enough time to provide protection.
 The vaccines are more than 90 percent effective but it’s still unknown how long immunity last for at this time.
 We’re hopeful it could be for several months but research is still underway.
-That’s why it’s important that you continue to wear mask, social distance, and use good hand hygiene.
+That’s why it’s important that you continue to wear mask in public settings, social distance, and use good hand hygiene.

 Each person needs to be making informed choices for their family based on their unique circumstances.
 While the vaccine does place us on the right path for widespread protections from COVID-19, it will be several months before enough people are vaccinated to significantly slow the spread of the virus.
 It may be possible to carry the virus to others even after vaccination which is why we’re focused on vaccinating as many people as possible.

 Given the currently limited information on how much the vaccine may reduce transmission in the general population and how long protection lasts, vaccinated persons should continue to follow all current guidance to protect themselves and others.
-This includes wearing a mask, staying at least 6 feet away from others, avoiding crowds, washing hands often, following CDC travel guidance, following quarantine guidance after an exposure to someone with COVID-19, and following any applicable workplace or school guidance, including guidance related to personal protective equipment use or COVID-19 testing.
+This includes wearing a mask in public, staying at least 6 feet away from others, avoiding crowds, washing hands often, following CDC travel guidance, following quarantine guidance after an exposure to someone with COVID-19, and following any applicable workplace or school guidance, including guidance related to personal protective equipment use or COVID-19 testing.

 It begins in a lab with scientific observations and evaluation of what vaccine will work well.
 If approved for human clinical trials, phase one means a small group of adult volunteers receive the vaccine trial, phase two is for a group of volunteers who receive the new vaccine and phase three is to determine safety and efficacy in a larger number of volunteers.
 It takes months for each phase.
 These phases happened simultaneously and under emergency utilization authorization, the approval, not the study, was expedited.